kevbook/postgres-cheatsheet/db-schemas-and-roles.md

 -- labs_admin needs an additional
 GRANT CREATE SCHEMA "{schema name}" TO "labs_admin";

-# To grant the labs_readwrite access to all sequences
-GRANT USAGE ON ALL SEQUENCES IN SCHEMA "{schema name}" TO "labs_readwrite";
+-- To grant the labs_readwrite access to all sequences GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA "{schema name}" TO "labs_readwrite";

-# To automatically grant permissions to sequences added in the future
-ALTER DEFAULT PRIVILEGES IN SCHEMA "{schema name}" GRANT USAGE ON SEQUENCES TO "labs_readwrite";
+-- To automatically grant permissions to sequences added in the future ALTER DEFAULT PRIVILEGES IN SCHEMA "{schema name}" GRANT USAGE, SELECT ON SEQUENCES TO "labs_readwrite";
 ```

 ### Users